Comparison guide

 Scenario walkthroughs

-A friend paid part of what they owed
+A friend paid part after a shared expense

 You paid $86 for tickets and dinner.
-Your friend sent $40 later.
-The problem is no longer the original split.
-It is what remains, whether they already saw the details, and how to follow up without sounding pushy.
+In You Owe Me, you can split the original shared cost, save your friend's share into their balance, and record the $40 they sent later.
+The problem is no longer only the original split — it is what remains, whether they already saw the details, and how to follow up without sounding pushy.

-Splitwise angle: A shared expense app can show a balance and settlement.
+Splitwise angle: A collaborative shared expense app can show the group expense and settlement.

 You pay for family purchases over time